doiftrue/docker-lamp/README.md

 1. Add `mysite.loc` to system `hosts` file: `127.0.0.1  mysite.loc`.
 2. Copy `example.conf` file to the `nginx/sites-enabled` folder.
 3. Rename `example.conf` to `mysite.loc.conf` (it's not necessary, but it's more convenient for you.).
-4. Restart docker containers: `$ make dc.down && make dc.up` to add new file to the nginx config inside container.
+4. Restart docker containers: `$ make d.down && make d.up` to add new file to the nginx config inside container.
 5. Done!
 Goto `http://mysite.loc`.

 ### Option 3 (https, SSL)